surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace06-sample.md

     /// 2.
 Adding a module to the initial session state.
     /// 3.
 Creating a runspace that uses the initial session state.
     /// 4.
 Creating a PowerShell object that uses the runspace.
     /// 5.
-Adding the module's get-proc cmdlet to the PowerShell object.
+Adding the module's Get-Proc cmdlet to the PowerShell object.
     /// 6.
 Running the command synchronously.
     /// 7.
 Using PSObject objects to extract and display properties from
     ///    the objects returned by the cmdlet.